 You’ll want to spread that glaze over and eat these within minutes of them coming out.
 I can never wait for them to cool off all the way!

-- One sheet (3 sections) puff pastry dough*
+- 1 sheet (3 sections) One sheet puff pastry dough* 3 sections

 - 1 tablespoon orange juice

 - 1 tablespoon water